Riboviria

 Riboviria is a realm of viruses that includes all viruses that use a homologous RNA-dependent polymerase for replication.
 It includes RNA viruses that encode an RNA-dependent RNA polymerase, as well as reverse-transcribing viruses (with either RNA or DNA genomes) that encode an RNA-dependent DNA polymerase.
 RNA-dependent RNA polymerase (RdRp), also called RNA replicase, produces RNA (ribonucleic acid) from RNA.
 RNA-dependent DNA polymerase (RdDp), also called reverse transcriptase (RT), produces DNA (deoxyribonucleic acid) from RNA.
 These enzymes are essential for replicating the viral genome and transcribing viral genes into messenger RNA (mRNA) for translation of viral proteins.

-Riboviria was established in 2018 to accommodate all RdRp-encoding RNA viruses and was expanded a year later to also include RdDp-encoding retroviruses.
+Riboviria was established in 2018 to accommodate all RdRp-encoding RNA viruses and was expanded a year later to also include RdDp-encoding viruses.
 These two groups of viruses are assigned to two separate kingdoms: Orthornavirae for RdRp-encoding RNA viruses, and Pararnavirae for RdDp-encoding viruses, i.e. all reverse-transcribing viruses.
-While the realm has few prokaryotic viruses, it includes most eukaryotic viruses, including most human, animal, and plant viruses, however, metagenomic studies are changing this perspective.
+Most identified eukaryotic viruses belong to the realm, including most human, animal, and plant viruses.
+Historically, few prokaryotic RNA viruses had been discovered to be included in the realm, but in the 2020s metagenomic and metatranscriptomic studies have discovered many prokaryotic RNA viruses.

 Many of the most widely known viral diseases are caused by viruses in Riboviria, which includes coronaviruses, ebola virus, HIV, influenza viruses, and the rabies virus.
-These viruses and others have been prominent throughout history, including Tobacco mosaic virus, which was the first virus to be discovered.
-Many reverse transcribing viruses notably become integrated into the genome of their host as part of their replication cycle.
+These viruses and others in the realm have been prominent throughout history, including Tobacco mosaic virus, which was the first virus to be discovered.
+Many reverse-transcribing viruses integrate their genome into the genome of their host as part of their replication cycle.
 As a result of that, it is estimated that about 7–8% of the human genome originates from these viruses.

 Etymology

-Riboviria is a portmanteau of ribo, referencing ribonucleic acid, and the suffix -viria, which is the suffix used for virus realms.
+Riboviria is a portmanteau of ribo, which refers to ribonucleic acid, and the suffix -viria, which is the suffix used for virus realms.
+Members of the realm are called ribovirians.

 Characteristics

 All members of Riboviria contain a gene that encodes for an RNA-dependent polymerase, also called RNA-directed polymerase.
 There are two types of RNA-dependent polymerases: RNA-dependent RNA polymerase (RdRp), also called RNA replicase, which synthesizes RNA from RNA, and RNA-dependent DNA polymerase (RdDp), also called reverse transcriptase (RT), which synthesizes DNA from RNA.
-In a typical virus particle, called a virion, the RNA-dependent polymerase is bound to the viral genome in some manner and begins transcription of the viral genome after entering a cell.
+For viruses in Riboviria, in a typical virus particle, called a virion, the RNA-dependent polymerase is bound to the viral genome in some manner and begins transcription of the viral genome after entering a cell.
 As part of a virus's life cycle, the RNA-dependent polymerase also synthesizes copies of the viral genome as part of the process of creating new viruses.